GitBrincie212/ChronoGrapher/README.md

     Chronographer has this area covered as well.
 By default, there are no task dependencies for tasks

 ## 🔄 Task Behavior And Management
-Fine grain control over task behavior, listening to lifecycle or local task frame events, controlling how the task is rescheduled via scheduling strategies, controlling dependencies of a task... etc. Want to dynamically re-schedule, remove or schedule tasks at any point throughout your program?
+Fine grain control over task behavior, listening to lifecycle task events or local task frame events, controlling how the task is rescheduled via scheduling strategies, controlling dependencies of a task on **ANY POINT**... etc.
+Want to dynamically re-schedule, remove or schedule tasks at any point throughout your program?
 Chronographer has you covered

 ## 📋 Scheduler Composition
 Just like tasks.
 Chronographer gives the ability to also restructure schedulers to fit your needs, no need to depend